Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-They are a smaller, rounder version of traditional French baguette and have a similar texture to homemade French bread.
-With a signature score on top, they are light and fluffy on the inside, slightly crispy and chewy on the outside and the perfect pairing to any meal!
+They are a smaller, rounder version of a French baguette and have a similar texture to homemade French bread.
+With a signature score on top, they are light and fluffy on the inside, slightly crispy and chewy on the outside and the perfect pairing to any meal.

 French bread ingredients on counter.